What You Need:

 - Spring-style clothespins

 In warm weather, children will enjoy washing the clothes first and hanging them outdoors to dry.
 No clothes on hand?
-Hang paintings to dry instead of clothing!
+Do a fun art activity and hang it up instead of the clothing!